CGI-Created Virtual Influencers Are the New Trend in Social Media Marketing

 Will it last?

-"Only a few years ago, the idea of social media influencers was in its infancy, so their popularity is a sign of how quickly the trend took hold of the public’s imagination," says photographer and online marketer Katerina Leroy.
+"Only a few years ago, the idea of social media influencers was in its infancy, so their popularity is a sign of how quickly the trend took hold of the public’s imagination," says online marketer Katerina Leroy.
 She says using virtual influencers benefits brands because it gives them full control, saves time searching for the right human influencers and reduces the risk od negative feedback.
 On the other hand, it could be another marketing experiment that fades away, "not one that will alter the course of influencer marketing," she says.

 Harry Hugo, co-founder of the Goat Agency, says virtual influencers will be unavoidable in the next 12 months.
 “They can be available 24/7 and have a personality molded to be exactly what you want.
 They can literally be whatever you want them to be.
 These things are massive plus points for brands because they make the perfect ambassador.”